 Key Takeaways

-When a mezuzah falls, whether noticed immediately or after some time, the halacha requires that it be replaced as soon as it is discovered, with no retroactive penalty for the unintentional absence.
-Before re-affixing, the scroll must be examined by a qualified magiah to confirm it remains kosher, especially after a fall that may have caused physical damage.
-The mezuzah must be re-affixed securely, in the correct position and orientation, with a bracha recited at the time of re-affixing.
+When a mezuzah falls, whether noticed immediately or after some time, the halacha requires that it be restored as soon as it is discovered.
+Before re-affixing, the scroll should be evaluated carefully, and in many cases inspected by a qualified magiah, especially after a fall that may have caused physical damage.
+The mezuzah must be re-affixed securely, in the correct position and orientation, and the question of a bracha at the time of re-affixing should be handled according to the circumstances.
 A fall is also an ideal time to check the other mezuzos in the home, in keeping with the halachic obligation to inspect them regularly.
-Fallen mezuzah halacha eventually reflects the principle that the mitzvah requires genuine, lasting presence, not just placement.
+Fallen mezuzah halacha ultimately reflects the principle that the mitzvah requires genuine, lasting presence, not just placement.

 About Kosher Mezuzah